flyteorg/flyteidl/protos/docs/admin/admin.rst

 Represents a custom set of attributes applied for either a domain; a domain and project; or domain, project and workflow name.
+These are used to override system level defaults for kubernetes cluster resource management, default execution values, and more all across different levels of specificity.